 Did you know 48 million people are affected with food poisoning every year but most of them don’t make the headlines?
 That’s because most food poisonings happen quietly in the home.
-The relatively few that start in restaurants and other food processing facilities usually affect a larger number of people than live in one household so they do make headlines.
+The relatively few that start in restaurants and other food processing facilities usually affect a larger number of people that live in one household so they do make headlines.
 Less publicized doesn’t mean less distressing, though, so it’s wise to use the safest food handling techniques at home, where your favorite people risk illness when good practices are overlooked.

 Make these 25 tips for safe food handling a routine part of your kitchen routine.
 Most people won’t incorporate them all but the more that are used regularly, the less likely your family will get sick.

-- Proper temperatures are extremely important for animal-based foods (seafoods, meats, eggs, dairy).
+- Proper temperatures are extremely important for animal-based foods (seafood, meats, eggs, dairy).
 Keep it all colder than 40 degrees Fahrenheit or warmer than 140.
 The germs that make you sick thrive at temps between 40 and 140, with human body temperature being their favorite.

 - Refrigerator settings need to be cooler than 40 degrees at all times.